Monarchy of Denmark: Residences

 The royal palaces of Denmark became property of the state with the introduction of the constitutional monarchy in 1849.
 Since then, a varying number of these have been put at the disposal of the monarchy.
 The agreement on which is renewed at the accession of every new monarch.

 Current residences

 Amalienborg Palace

 The monarch has the use of the four palaces at Amalienborg in Copenhagen as a residence and work palace.
-Currently, the Queen herself resides in Christian IX's Palace and the Crown Prince in Frederik VIII's Palace.
+These are arranged around an octagonal courtyard.
+Currently, Queen Margrethe resides in Christian IX's Palace and the King in Frederik VIII's Palace.
 Christian VIII's Palace has apartments for other members of the royal family, whereas Christian VII's Palace is used for official events and to accommodate guests.

 Amalienborg was originally built in the 1750s by architect Nicolai Eigtved for four noble families; however, when Christiansborg Palace burned in 1794, the royal family bought the palaces and moved in.

 The state rooms of Christian VIII's Palace and Christian VII's Palace may be visited by the public on guided tours.